ToxicBot-Discord/Unintended-Bias-in-Toxicity-Classification/README.md

 The repo contains notebooks for the Jigsaw Unintend Bias in Toxicity Classification contest hosted on Kaggle

 - Kaggle : https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification
+- Discord Bot Based on this : https://github.com/Sid200026/ToxicBot

 ### Score 1